 - Repeat several times.

-If you’d like to find out about deep breathing from a Qigong master, we admire Lee Holden and recommend that you take a look at the video below.
+If you’d like to find out about deep breathing from a Qigong master, we admire Lee Holden and recommend that you take a look at the video below or his extensive course on Udemy.

 Once you’ve gotten the hang of this particular breathing exercise, we recommend combining it with subliminal learning, a process that “bypasses the conscious experience and practice stage and sends information directly to your unconscious mind.
 If the same subliminal messages are sent frequently enough this will lead to the same outcome, i.e. a shift in your self-beliefs.
 The only difference is that the shift comes naturally, from within!”
 (Real Subliminal).